Home

 FAQs About Education Loan Moratorium Period

-What is the 12 month moratorium period?
+What is the 12-month moratorium period?

 Do I have to pay interest during the moratorium period?

-What are the disadvantages of moratorium?
+What are the disadvantages of a moratorium period?

-How to calculate EMI with moratorium?
+How can I calculate EMI with a moratorium period?

 Vaishali Pandey